 To keep this post slightly less long, here are a few bonus spots that didn’t quite make the multi-image cut!

-In order: Treasure Island, The Exploratorium, Legion of Honor, SF Moma, The Mint.
+In order: Treasure Island, The Exploratorium, Legion of Honor, SF Moma, The Mint, and every single park.